ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-03-11 - Episode 4: MLOps with Damian Brady

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/BUmWddDGJQ0?t=21).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/BUmWddDGJQ0?t=21).

 Every developer is a budding data scientist or engineer, but as a developer it can be hard to find a way into the world of machine learning.